 Citrus is a great way to deter pets from destructive behavior.
 Use concentrated lemon juice as a first choice as it is very bitter and has a strong odor.
 It is also safe on most surfaces.

 Cayenne pepper mixed with water is another excellent deterrent.
-Spray it on chair legs or other areas your pets interact with.
+Spray it on chair legs or other areas where your pets interact.

 Spraying surfaces with vinegar also works well.
 Any type of vinegar will work, but white vinegar is probably the most bitter and does not have any color, which might stain certain surfaces.